CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

 ## Notes

 The noise time step, $$\tau$$, must be strategically set before beginning a convergence scan: all tested integration time steps must be an even integer multiple of $$\tau$$ due to the way the Runge-Kutta integrator works.

+Effective integration is generally important for convergence of the timestep as it allows for more stable and accurate calculations while reducing computational costs.

 Setting the hierarchy depth too high can lead to issues with time step, as a large hierarchy depth introduces dynamics on very fast timescales into the equation of motion.
 As a general rule of thumb, ensure that your smallest tested integration time step is less than or equal to $$\frac{\hbar}{2\gamma_{max}k_{max}}$$, where $$\gamma_{max}$$ is the fastest exponential mode in your correlation function.